YenLegion/RDRFSR2/README.md

-# No longer recommend this solution
-# Look upstream for more recent changes

 # FidelityFx Super Resolution 2.0 for Red Dead Redemption 2

  This mod is a library for RDR2 which replaces Nvidia DLSS with AMD FidelityFX Super Resolution 2.0.